 Before exploring the best practices to enhance user engagement and retention, let’s look at the differences between them and why they’re important.

 Discover why user-driven development is so imperative for successful digital products.

 What Is Mobile App Engagement?

-App engagement is a process that describes a number of active users during a measured period.
+App engagement is a process that describes the number of active users during a measured period.
 It also shows how much time they spend in the app and what actions they take.
 You can consider visits, purchases, or some other form of interaction with your product.

 The key metrics to analyze app engagement are:

 - Daily active users

 - Retention rate

 A long-term relationship with users is the driving force of the app’s success and profitability.
 As app engagement affects customer loyalty and lifetime value, its increase becomes one of the core goals for app owners.
 That’s why you need to focus on your mobile app engagement strategy, not only on the number of downloads.

 What Is a User Retention?